 • a finding that the student has violated the university Honor Code.

-• failure to meet the time limits or to secure approval of an extension request may result in termination from the program.
+• failure to meet the time limits or to secure approval of an extension request.

 • failure to enroll for two consecutive academic semesters (not including summer).